MarcioPimentel01/Code-Refactor/README.md

     </footer>
 ```

-* the button style was added to the css stylesheet
+* The button style was added to the CSS stylesheet.

 ```CSS
 button{